PTGest/PTGest/docs/weeklyReports/Report7.md

     1. Continue implementing the methods to manage training plans and exercises.
     2. Continue implementing the methods to manage sessions.
     3. Start implementing a system to manage what methods the user can access in frontend.
-    4. Finish the views to the methods 'assignTrainer', 'reassignTrainer', and 'updateTrainerCapacity' in the frontend.
+    4. Start implementing the views to the methods 'assignTrainer', 'reassignTrainer', and 'updateTrainerCapacity' in the frontend.
 - **Progress:**
     1. Implemented the methods to create custom exercises, sets and workouts.
     2. Implemented the methods to get the exercises, sets and workouts created by the user.